 - Best Authentic San Francisco Dining Experience: Even top local chefs can’t get enough of Swan Oyster Depot, where patrons have been bellying up to the narrow bar to indulge in fresh crab, shrimp, oysters, and clam chowder since 1912.
+For a full sit-down dining experience, you can’t get more “city” than Tadich Grill, which has been serving San Franciscans since the Gold Rush and makes a point of ensuring not much has changed since.

 - Best-Kept Secret: Far, far away from Fisherman’s Wharf, hidden on a residential street a few blocks from the heart of the Castro, step through the heavy curtain at the front door and enter L’Ardoise, which has the look and feel of an old, romantic Paris bistro.

-- Best View: Fog permitting, The Cliff House is where to take in the Pacific coastline.
+- Best Water View: Fog permitting, The Cliff House is where to take in the Pacific coastline.
 Perched high on a cliff above Ocean Beach, it offers an expansive scope of the crashing Pacific Ocean, sunsets, and sea lions out front on the rocks.
-At the other end of town, Waterbar has bayfront tables and an upstairs cocktail area with a patio looking directly onto the Bay Bridge and its twinkling lights.
+At the other end of town, Waterbar has bayfront tables and an upstairs cocktail area with a patio looking directly onto the Bay Bridge and its nightly twinkling lightshow.

 - Best Out-of-This-World Decor: Chances are, no matter where you hail from, you have never seen a place like Farallon, with its giant hand-blown jellyfish lamps, glass clamshells, kelp columns, and a sea-life mosaic underfoot.
 You’ll feel like you’re on the bottom of a beautiful ocean floor while you munch on its inhabitants.